How to Clean Enameled Cast Iron Cookware

 No, no, no!
 Please stay away from all of these “tips”.
 All they will do is destroy the enameled surface.

 Have faith!
 I once did this and was picking burnt rice off the bottom of my enamel pot for a week.
-Try boiling soapy water in it for 20 minutes at a time and while it’s boiling, try gently scraping the burnt food with a wooden spoon.
+Try boiling soapy water in it for 20 minutes at a time, and while it’s boiling, try gently scraping the burnt food with a wooden spoon.
 If there is hope, black bits will start lifting and rising to the surface.
-I had to do this multiple times before my pot was useable again so be patient.
+I had to do this multiple times before my pot was usable again, so be patient.
 If the black bits don’t lift off, then yes, it’s probably beyond repair.
 My condolences.

 What sort of cooking utensils should I use on my enameled cookware so I don’t ruin them?

 Silicon, wooden, or nylon utensils are best for most cooking surfaces.
-I tend to favor nylon purely because they are heat resistant to a higher temperature than silicon as well as being dishwasher safe.
+I tend to favor nylon purely because they are heat resistant to higher temperatures than silicon, as well as being dishwasher safe.

 Similar Posts